Grade 1 Literacy and Numeracy booster

 The English literacy programme has been running since April 2015.
 After some research, we found a partner in Shine Literacy, who offered us advice and support in starting our own programme.
-We began with a 3 month pilot and we completed our first year in June 2016.
-It’s awesome to think that we started with 9 volunteers and 19 learners and now we have 28 volunteers, including back-ups, and 36 learners!
+We began with a 3-month pilot and we completed our first year in June 2016.

-There is also a strong English literacy focus in the Year Beyond Programme, which is run in the afternoons (after school) by our five young volunteers.
-This programme also uses Shine Literacy (as the face-to-face formal methodology) and The Click Foundation (online literacy) as academic partners.
+There is also a strong face-to- face literacy focus in the Year Beyond Programme, which is run after school by our five young volunteers.
+This programme also uses Shine as the face-to-face formal methodology)

 Reading for Fun in Xhosa and English